 The Enteric Disease Reporting Form can be used to report amebiasis, cryptosporidiosis, E. coli infection, giardiasis, listeriosis, salmonellosis, shigellosis, trichinosis, or yersiniosis.

-- HIV/AIDS Confidential Case Report Form
+- HIV/AIDS Confidential Case Report Forms

-This form is used to report cases of HIV/AIDS in Minnesota residents.
+These forms are used to report cases of HIV/AIDS in Minnesota residents.

 - Legionellosis Case Report Form

 This form is used to report Legionellosis (Legionella spp.).